-How to Get Your License in Georgia in 5 Steps
+How to Get Your License in Georgia: 5 Steps

 1. Enroll in a Drivers Ed Course